williexwill/Interactive-Data-Vis-Fall2022/2_3_time_series/NOTES.md

 It looks right, but now I'm so many steps away from my original data sets, no idea how I'll label/set up the axes, but I guess that's next...

+//Area
+I was able to use the linear scales and new data arrays to fairly easily translate my work into an area graph.

+//Axes and Labeling
+OK this actually maybe drove me the most crazy because it should be the most simple.

+I had no problem setting up the y axis and creating a label for it.

+But as noted above, since I ended up creating a new date bucket and new array, I wasn't able to tie the x-axis back to the original date information.
+So instead I decided I would try to manually choose the information displayed.
+My goal was to set up 9 ticks marking 6 month intervals from the begining to the end of the date range of my data set (Feb 2018 – Feb 2022).

+I tried adjusting the xAxis variable both when initalizing the method and when calling it and appending it to the svg.
+Based on the documentation, either of these should have worked, but neither did.
+I left my work in the code.